309thEDDGE/weave/README.md

 <a href="https://www.w3schools.com/python/python_mongodb_query.asp">here</a>.

-If a mongo_client was not used when creating a Pantry object you can get the uuids' from the data you wish to upload into a already instantiated database.
+If a mongo_client was not used when creating a Pantry object you can get the uuids' from the data you wish to upload into an already instantiated database.

 ```python
 # uuids is a list of uuids (str) to add their data to the mongo db